Nicolas Usaï

-Nicolas Usaï (born 1 May 1974) is a French professional football manager and former player who is the head coach of Championnat National club Orléans.
+Nicolas Usaï (born 1 May 1974) is a French professional football manager and former player who is the head coach of Ligue 2 club Pau FC.
 As a player, he was a left-back.

 Managerial career

 Usaï had a career as a semi-amateur footballer, before he began his managerial career in the lower divisions of France.
 He was named the best manager of the 2015–16 Championnat National.

 On 24 October 2018, Usaï was named the manager of Ligue 2 club Châteauroux.
 He was sacked by the club in December 2020.

 On 4 January 2022, Usaï became the new manager of Ligue 2 club Nîmes.
 On 16 November 2022, he was relieved of his duties.

 On 28 December 2022, Usaï was hired by Championnat National club Orléans.